-The patent claim[s] [[is] [are]] invalid if the claimed invention was in public use anywhere in the world before the effective filing date of the claimed invention.
+The patent claim-[s] [[is] [are]] invalid if the claimed invention was in public use anywhere in the world before the effective filing date of the claimed invention.

-Claim[s] [asserted claim number(s)] of the [abbreviated patent number] patent [[has] [have]] an effective filing date of [effective filing date].
+Claim-[s] [asserted claim number(s)] of the [abbreviated patent number] patent [[has] [have]] an effective filing date of [effective filing date].

 An invention was in public use if the claimed invention was accessible to the public or commercially exploited anywhere in the world.
+Factors relevant to determining whether a use was public include the nature of the activity that occurred in public; public access to the use; confidentiality obligations imposed upon observers; commercial exploitation; and the circumstances surrounding any testing and experimentation.